rhisehl/template/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Seeking Position in Data Analytics or Program Management
+# Rebel Metrics LLC: Data Analytics and Visualization Consulting